opascual/it-academy/README.md

   - Difference between first and second

 - `GradeSchool.php` creates a roster for the school given student's names along with the grade that they are in.

   - Add a student's name to the roster for a grade
   - Get a list of all students enrolled in a grade
   - Get a sorted list of all students in all grades.
 Grades should sort as 1, 2, 3, etc., and students within a grade should be sorted alphabetically by name.

+- `RobotSimulator.php` The robots have three possible movements: turn right, turn left and advance.
+Robots are placed on a hypothetical infinite grid, facing a particular direction (north, east, south, or west) at a set of {x,y} coordinates.
+The robot then receives a number of instructions, as a string, at which point the testing facility verifies the robot's new position, and in which direction it is pointing, where:
+  - A = advance
+  - R = turn right
+  - L = turn left